 See Sean Michael Kerner's article, The FAQs on FAQs, at osdir.com/Article1722.phtml, for descriptions and evaluations of open source FAQ maintenance tools.

-IssueZilla is the issue tracker we use; it is a descendant of BugZilla.
+IssueZilla is the ticket tracker we use; it is a descendant of BugZilla.